cncf/kubernetes-community-days/content/organizing.md

 The first step towards a successful event is building a team.
 Look for potential team members in local user groups and Meetups, such as the [CNCF Meetup groups](https://www.meetup.com/pro/cncf/), or online in the public Kubernetes slack or other related online communities.

 Check the GitHub Kubernetes Community Days Repo [project board](https://github.com/cncf/kubernetes-community-days/projects/2) to see if others have expressed interest in organizing an event in your area.
 If there are no GitHub issues for your area, create an [issue](https://github.com/cncf/kubernetes-community-days/issues/new?assignees=christinevblum%2C+iennae&labels=planningevent&template=interest.md) asking if others are interested in organizing an event with you.
+After your team is assembled, we encourage you to have regular meetings for planning purposes.
+If you would like to record your meetings or need a conference line, CNCF can provide a Zoom URL.
+Please contact a Core Organizer for access or to learn more.

 We recommend assigning the following responsibilities to one or two members of your organizing team: